China is planning an embassy in London on land with a royal past. Residents want King Charles to intervene – KION546

 The British government has promised to act on the reports.
 Security Minister Tom Tugendhat told the House of Commons on November 1: “Reports of undeclared police stations in the United Kingdom are, of course, extremely concerning and will be taken very seriously.
 Any foreign country operating on United Kingdom soil must abide by UK law.”

-“The protection of people in the United Kingdom is of the utmost importance and any attempt to repatriate any individual will not be tolerated.”
+He added: “The protection of people in the United Kingdom is of the utmost importance.
+Any attempt to repatriate any individual will not be tolerated.”

 In the letter to the King, the residents say their unique predicament could have wider consequences — highlighting the pitfalls of England’s often complex and archaic property laws once in the hands of foreign powers.